Car prowls, burglaries, shoplifting: See which neighborhoods lead Seattle in property crimes

 Since a peak of about 41,000 in 2014, the number of reported crimes has declined, even as the city’s population has grown.
 Last year, property-crime reports totaled about 39,000.
 Vehicle theft, residential burglary and, to a lesser degree, car prowls, have declined.

-That’s not a fluke, Green says.
+That’s not a fluke, Garth Green says.
 In the past few years, the Seattle Police Department has ramped up its efforts to combat the high level of property crime, and it’s paying off, he said.
 One strategy is a new focus on tracking prolific offenders, who are identified through analysis of crime data and other sources.

-“We’ve had people who’ve committed burglaries or car prowls in the hundreds,” Green said.
+“We’ve had people who’ve committed burglaries or car prowls in the hundreds,” Garth Green said.

 He added that many of these prolific offenders have been willing to cooperate with investigators, and turned out to be great sources of information.